onqtam/headjack/src/organizing_information.md

 <!-- # Thought-graphs: an upgrade to linguistics -->
 ██████████████████████████████████████████████████████████████████

+“Semantic graphs” instead of thought
+Semantic graphs as the primary source

 <!-- What about complex thoughts?
 Again, language is a poor medium - it evolved hundreds of thousands of years ago but now we can do a lot better.

 knowledge engineering